marisofie/TDT4250_Project/README.md

   - **Constraints**
     - <constraintname>: Two airplanes cannot use the same runway at the same time
     - <constraintname>: A single plane cannot be on different flights, hence it must be available for the planned flight
+    - **NB**: for some reason, when setting ID here and making it unique, you can still create duplicate airplanes and duplicate runways for an airport.
+HOW TO FIX THIS??
+Another way to solve this might be to put the constraint under TravelPlanner.
 #### Airline
 #### Airplane
 #### Flight
   - **Constraints**
-    - NumberOfPassenger: Number of passengers cannot excede number of seats on flight
+    - MaximumPassengers: Number of passengers cannot excede number of seats on flight
-      - Q: why does this appear in atValidator class and expects us to implement it in code?
-    - ValdidateRunwayLengthTakeOff: Runway chosen must be long enough for given airplane (takeoff)
-    - ValidateRunwayLengthLanding: Runway chosen must be long enough for given airplane (landing)
+    - ValdidateRunwayLengthTakeOff, ValidateRunwayLengthLanding: Runway chosen must be long enough for given airplane
+    - ValidateRunwayExistsTakeOff, ValidateRunwayExistsLanding: Runway chosen belongs to the correct airport
-    - <constraintname>: Only gates belonging to the selected airport can be chosen
+    - ValidateGateTakeOff, ValidateGateLanding: Only gates belonging to the selected airport can be chosen
-    - <constraintname>: Crew is equal to or bigger than minimumcrew for airplane
+    - MinimumCrew: Crew is equal to or bigger than minimumcrew for airplane
-    - <constraintname>: Person cannot be passenger and part of crew
+    - ValidateCrew: Person cannot be passenger and part of crew
   - **Derived features**
     - duration: derived from arrivaltime - departuretime
       - Written with ecore constraint (not OCL), therefore also tested manually.